quicwg/base-drafts/draft-ietf-quic-transport.md

 connection.

 Hosts try to associate a packet with an existing connection.
-If the packet has a Destination Connection ID corresponding to an existing connection, QUIC processes that packet accordingly.
+If the packet has a non-zero-length Destination Connection ID corresponding to an existing connection, QUIC processes that packet accordingly.
 Note that more than one connection ID can be associated with a connection; see {{connection-id}}.

-If the Destination Connection ID is zero length and the packet matches the address/port tuple of a connection where the host did not require connection IDs, QUIC processes the packet as part of that connection.
-Endpoints SHOULD either reject connection attempts that use the same addresses as existing connections, or use a non-zero-length Destination Connection ID so that packets can be correctly attributed to connections.
+If the Destination Connection ID is zero-length and the packet matches the local address and port of a connection where the host used zero-length connection IDs, QUIC processes the packet as part of that connection.
+Endpoints that share a local address and port across multiple connections MUST use non-zero-length connection IDs so that packets can be correctly attributed to connections.

 Endpoints can send a Stateless Reset ({{stateless-reset}}) for any packets that cannot be attributed to an existing connection.
 A stateless reset allows a peer